How do I begin using the University of Arizona Genetics Core sequencing facility?

 Following is a guide developed to make analyzing your electropherograms a little simpler.

-If your template is "noisy"- the electropherogram will show multiple peaks underneath and on top of each other.
-This is commonly found with PCR products amplified directly from genomic DNA.
+If your template is "noisy' - the electropherogram will show multiple peaks underneath and on top of each other.
+This is commonly found with PCR prodcuts amplified directly from genomic DNA.
 If several products are amplified from the template, and a single product is not isolated using either gel extraction or another technique, the primers will sequence multiple products.
-This is the case when you have a normal signal strength, yet there are several peaks in a single location.
+This is the case when you have a normal signal strength, yet there are several peaks in a single location

-If your sequence has a "weak signal strength"- peaks are low, the signal intensity <100 RFUs for each base, and low signal-tonoise-ratio- your template concentration may be too low for the reaction.
+If your sequence has a "weak signal strength" - peaks are low, the signal intensity <100 RFUs for each base, and low signal-tonoise-ratio- your template concentration may be too low for the reaction.
 The concentrations listed above are for "ideal" templates.
 Difficult templates may need more DNA to get through certain regions, e.g. long inserts, secondary structures, homopolymers and microsatellites.
-An increase in template concentration (10X) can often result in a cleaner sequence.
-Other possibilites include:
+An increase in template concentration (10X) can often results in a cleaner sequence.
+Other possibilities include:

 A microsatellite region can cause the same problem.
 There are not too many tricks to get through these regions.
 The best first step is to run the sample with a primer in the reverse direction so you can obtain sequence on the other side of the region.